Little Rock Arkansas

-Many people have seen a lot of activity on the second floor; hallways, old offices and the main Central Chamber.
+Many people have seen a lot of activity on the second floor, in hallways, old offices and the main Central Chamber.

-Other activity could have been witnessed or occurred in all the places that 19th Century politicians worked.
+Other activity could have been witnessed in all the places that 19th Century politicians worked.

 Most Probably so, despite the fact that no hard evidence has been shared.
 There is probably more than one spirit who is active here.
-Perhaps all the spirits mentioned above are still here and others that haven’t revealed themselves to the living.
+Perhaps all the spirits mentioned above are still here, to say nothing of the others that haven’t revealed themselves to the living.
 Cold spots are felt all over the building suggesting this to be the case.

-The old saying states; “Politicians never die, they just fade away.”
-The spirits who have stayed here may be remembering their struggles, their accomplishments, the fine verbal battles they had in the cause of getting a good bill passed and reliving defeats as well.
-Perhaps, some are seeking peace for their restlessness, or just want to spend their after-life in the place that they loved.
+The old saying states: “Politicians never die, they just fade away.”
+The spirits who have stayed here may be remembering their struggles, their accomplishments, the fine verbal battles they had in the cause of getting a good bill passed, and reliving defeats as well.
+Perhaps, some are seeking peace for their restlessness, or just want to spend their after-lives in the place that they loved.

 300 West Markham Street